 It is cultivated in many parts of the world as an ornamental plant.

 Butterfly Ginger Lily has very rich rhizomes which spread easily in moist soil.
 The plant is perennial and usually grow to a height of 2 meters on average, under suitable conditions.
 The long leaves grow directly from the stem and have pointed tips.

-The plant belongs to the Ginger family.
+The plant belongs to Zingiberaceae family.
 Leaves are long and resemble that of Canna Indica and Ginger.

 The flower has bulbous endings filled with nectar which attracts bees.

 Its scientific name is Hedychium coronarium.